 Papa 'Ui Hetu'u & Ma'ea Matariki - Rocks used as stellar observatories in ancient times.

 Kavakava Kio'e - The easternmost point of the Poike Peninsula, where the land drops 90m into the ocean and the rusty-coloured terrain looks like Mars.

 Ahu Rikiriki - A collection of about a dozen toppled trachyte moai, well-preserved due to the hardness of the material from which they were sculpted.

 Pua Katiki - The summit and crater of the Poike volcano, which contains a large grove of eucalyptus trees and a small campsite area.

-Basalt Moai - One of the smallest recorded moai, unique for having been carved from basalt.
+Trachyte Moai - One of the smallest recorded moai on the island.

 Vai a Heva - A large receptacle for catching rain water, carved in the form of a face.